The Schatzkammer (Imperial Treasury) houses the crown jewels. Literally crowns and jewels. And much more. But what are the bits to look out for?

 Imperial treasures

 (An excerpt from the 1915 painting by Josef Pögl of Kaiserin Maria Theresia, with various Habsburg crowns.
-Photo by Johannes Stoll and © Belvedere, Wien.
-Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)
+Photo courtesy of Belvedere’s Open Content Policy)

 Exhibits like this rather-impressive headwear provide a direct link to the past.
 A link made even more tangible when the items on display also appear in old paintings hanging nearby.

-For example, Rudolf’s crown, orb, and scepter feature in the 1832 van Amerling portrait of Emperor Francis II/I that adorns the wall in the same gallery.
+For example, Rudolf’s crown and scepter (built from a narwhal tusk) feature in the 1832 van Amerling portrait of Emperor Franz II/I that adorns the wall in the same gallery.

-Ah, but what about the jewels part of the idea of crown jewels?
+Ah, but what about the jewels bit in the idea of crown jewels?
 Well, how about…

 - A 1641 vessel made from a 2,680 carat emerald